XYZVINAY/how_to_use_github/README.md

 10. git pull
  - used to fetch and merge changes from the remote repository to the local repository.
 This command updates the local repository with the changes made in the remote repository.
 11. rm -rf .git
 - used to remove the Git repository from the current working directory.
 This command deletes the .git directory and all its contents. (*WARNING!
-THIS CMD USE WITH CAUTION NOR THEN USE YOUR ALL FILE OF GIT REPO*)
+THIS CMD USE WITH CAUTION NOR THEN LOOSE YOUR ALL FILE OF GIT REPO*)